Nature, culture and history

 - vessel strikes on slow moving species such as turtles and dugong

-- recreational and commercial fishing impacts, e.g. by-catch, entanglement in fishing gear
+- recreational and commercial fishing impacts, e.g. by-catch, entanglement in fishing gear such as nets

 - disturbance by humans of wildlife species during critical life stages